hilbix/shellshock/README.md

 ```

+- You can leave in this wrapper even after your `bash` was updated.
+Why not ;)

 ## Warning

 - This is no full solution.
 If your script extracts data from `QUERY_STING` and uses them, there might be problems with sub-shells.
 However it helps if you want to run shell scripts CGI under vulnerable bash for systems, until you can fully patch them.